TascoGitGud/TechStore-Vietnam-End-to-End-Analytics-Pipeline/README.md

 1. Pulls order history from `fact_orders` (paid + completed orders only) and calculates each customer's total spend, order count, first order date, and last order date
 2. Scores each customer on **Recency, Frequency, and Monetary** value using `NTILE(5)` - giving each axis a score from 1 to 5
-3. Combines the three scores into a 3-digit cell (e.g. `555`, `312`) and maps it to a segment name: At Risk, Growing / Potential, Lost / Inactive, Needs Attention, No Purchase, and others
+3. Combines the three scores into a 3-digit cell (e.g. `555`, `312`) and maps it to a segment name: *At Risk, Growing / Potential, Lost / Inactive, Needs Attention, No Purchase, and others*.
 4. Customers with no purchase history are labelled `No Purchase` - their `total_orders = 0` and `first/last_order_date` remain `null`
 5. Updates `dim_customer` in place - existing rows are overwritten with the new values